Delayed imposition of sales tax on B2C low value goods goes ahead 1 January 2024

-The Royal Malaysian Customs Department has postponed the imposition of GST reforms on small parcel imports by three months until 31 March 2023.
+Reforms to sales tax on small value packages have now been confirmed for 1 January 2024.
+The Royal Malaysian Customs Department had previously postponed the imposition of sales tax reforms on small parcel imports twice in 2023.

-The Malaysian Sales Tax Bill 2022 passed at the Parliament to impose Sales Tax on the imports of goods being sold to consumers under to-be-set threshold.
-This is expected to be RM 500 (approx $112).
-This will apply on sellers and digital platforms.
-The is an annual sales threshold of MYR 500,000, approximately US$ 115,000.
+The Malaysian Sales Tax Bill passed in the Parliament in 2022 imposes 10% Sales Tax on the imports of goods being sold to consumers under a de minimis threshold.
+This is RM 500 (approx $112) valued at CIF (Cost + Insurance + Freight).
+This applies to sellers (‘Registered Sellers’) and digital platforms facilitating Registered Sellers.
+There is an annual sales threshold of MYR 500,000, approximately US$ 115,000.
+Local equivalent sales of goods may be at lower rates of 5% or 0% depending on the HS Code classification – but this does not apply to imports which are all subject to 10%.
+Excise goods (e.g. cigerettes) are not included.

 Want to receive our regular free updates?
 Regiser for our global VAT and GST news.